cuijiyao01/docker-k8s-training/docker/Exercise 1 - Setting up Docker.md

 ## Step 0: Prepare your VM
 During this training you will use this VM not only to run Docker on it, but also to connect to the K8s cluster.
 Even though we are not dealing with Kubernetes right now (that will tomorrow's topic), we are going to use a Docker registry that we deployed to a Kubernetes cluster.

 In order for you to set up your Docker environment so that it can connect to said registry, it is necessary to import some TLS certificates into your VM.
 Your trainer has given you information, how to get the kubeconfig and now it's time to download it to your VM.
-Place the file named config in /home/vagrant/.kube/.
-Finally, run the [trust-registry.sh](./trust-registry.sh) script to complete the setup.
+Run the script located at `~/setup/get_kube_config.sh`and hand over the IDs.

 ## Step 1: Install docker